Hip replacement in congenital hip dislocation (dysplasia) in Germany

 Good postoperative period tolerance.
 The patient is provided with qualitative care and well-performed anesthesia.
 In Germany, many clinics use systems that allow the patient to inject the analgesics by himself, if needed.

-Best clinics for hip arthroplasty in Germany:
+Best clinics for hip replacement in Germany:

 Academic Hospital DRK Berlin Westend